Hell in a Cell (2019): Storylines

 On the September 16 episode of Raw, The O.C.
 (United States Champion AJ Styles, Luke Gallows, and Karl Anderson) defeated Cedric Alexander and The Viking Raiders (Ivar and Erik) in a six-man tag team match.
 Following the match, The O.C. attacked Alexander and The Viking Raiders.
 On the next two episodes of Raw, The Viking Raiders defeated Gallows and Anderson in tag team matches.
-On October 6, a match featuring The Viking Raiders and a partner of their choosing against all three members of The O.C. was scheduled for Hell in a Cell.
+On October 6, a six-man tag team match pitting all three members of The O.C. against The Viking Raiders and a partner of their choosing was scheduled for Hell in a Cell.

 The day of the event, Alexa Bliss and Nikki Cross were scheduled to defend the WWE Women's Tag Team Championship against The Kabuki Warriors (Asuka and Kairi Sane).
 Bliss and Cross last eliminated The Kabuki Warriors in a fatal four-way tag team elimination match to win the titles back in August.

 Also on the day of the event, after weeks of feuding, a match between Natalya and Lacey Evans was scheduled for the Hell in a Cell Kickoff pre-show.

 Event

 Pre-show

 During the Hell in a Cell Kickoff pre-show, Natalya faced Lacey Evans.
 During the match, Evans attempted her own Sharpshooter on Natalya, only for Natalya to send Evans out of the ring.
 In the climax, as Evans attempted a Moonsault, Natalya avoided it and forced Evans to submit to the Sharpshooter to win the match.
 After the match, Natalya performed her own Woman's Right on Evans, just like Evans did to Natalya following Evans' win over her on the previous Raw.

-Also on the pre-show, Randy Orton and Ali had a confrontation which lead to Ali challenging Orton to a match which would take place on the main card.
+Also on the pre-show, Randy Orton and Ali had a confrontation backstage which lead to Ali challenging Orton to a match which would take place on the main card.